Last Updated on October 25, 2020 by marvin v

 The best quality check is taking off the husk and breaking the shell open right on the spot.
 The coconut is good if it has white meat, free from foul odor and discoloration.

 I have several coconut trees.
 They are too tall for me to climb.
 Using a bamboo pole is hard either.
 I am letting them naturally fall and gather them in one place for later.

-A clean and dry coconut
+1. A clean and dry coconut

 The husk surface should be clean and relatively dry.
-Wet husk, which encourages embryonic growth, is common only in rainy season and rarely occurs in summer months.
+Wet husk, which encourages embryonic growth, is common only in the rainy season and rarely occurs in summer months.

-No shoot and no roots
+2. No shoot and no roots

 The more it grows, the more nutrients it gets, affecting the meat and water quality in a bad way.
 Whenever I see shoots coming out, I break the nut open and give it to ducks and chickens.

-There should be water inside
+3. There should be water inside

 When shaken, bouncing water should be evident.
 If not, it could be completely dried out due to hot weather.
 Or, the coconut pearl growth reached the meat layer.
 Either way, the coconut is deemed unfit.

-The meat can be brownish with mild rancid odor.
+The meat can be brownish with a mild rancid odor.
 It may have mold growth of various colors.
 It may not show any signs of deterioration but I am not taking chances.